whoan/snip/readme.md

 ## Final notes

-I created this script to reuse code with ease while I pracice coding or I need to have something running ASAP.
+I created this script to reuse code with ease.
 It is not production ready... unless you know what you are doing.

 ## License